keneek/cs-grub/README.md

 ## ⏩ [FastAPI](https://fastapi.tiangolo.com/)
 Great way to develop back end architecture in Python.
 Fast in many ways.
 - [User Management](https://github.com/fastapi-users/fastapi-users) - Quickly add registration and authentication for FastAPI projects.

-## 🌱 MongoDB
-- [ODMantic](https://art049.github.io/odmantic/) - Async document mapper for MongoDB based on python type hints, built on pydantic for model definition and validation.
+- 🌱 [ODMantic](https://art049.github.io/odmantic/) - Async document mapper for MongoDB based on python type hints, built on pydantic for model definition and validation.
+Great shortcut tool for modeling mongo objects in a FastAPI application.

 ## 🎧 Productivity
 - [WakaTime](https://wakatime.com/) - Cool BI productivity tracker which tracks what IDE, project, language, etc is being worked on by the dev team in real time.
 Great looking analytics.